 In summary, the current families are the foundation of the school and the critical building blocks to achieving consistent word-of-mouth marketing.
 When it comes to developing a successful marketing strategy in schools, leadership would be well aware that it is always cheaper to keep a current family enrolled than to recruit a new one.

 Schools who do not allocate time and resources to understanding the principle of retention will undoubtedly suffer in their marketing success long term.

-By focusing on your current community first and foremost, you will orientate your marketing around them and subsequently create loyal, and dedicated ‘parent evangelists’ who cannot help but tell their friends the exceptional story of your school.
+By focusing on the current community first and foremost, you will orientate your marketing around them and subsequently create loyal and dedicated ‘parent evangelists’ who cannot help but tell their friends the positive story of the school.

 For further school marketing tips and strategies, or how we can partner with you to achieve your goals, contact us today for a free strategy discussion.